 If You're Feeling Unfulfilled In Your Relationship, Fret Not, Here's What Experts Suggest

 The first few months of a new relationship (affectionately known as "the honeymoon phase") are blissful and exciting.
 It's normal to feel that excitement start to calm as time goes by, once you get comfortable together and establish a routine.
 So if you're feeling unfulfilled in your relationship, or not as "excited" as you used to, don't fret just yet.
-I spoke to several relationship experts and psychologists, and they agreed that just because you're experiencing a lull, doesn't mean you and your partner can't work things out.
+I spoke with several relationship experts and psychologists, and they agreed that just because you're experiencing a lull, doesn't mean you and your partner can't work things out.

 "Lack of fulfillment comes from complacency, habituation, and the loss of novelty as a relationship settles in," Joshua Klapow, Ph.D., clinical psychologist and host of The Kurre and Klapow Show, tells Elite Daily.
 "In the early stages of a relationship, we look to our partner to provide a sense of fulfillment.
 They are novel in our lives, and they consume us.
 However, what we realize as time goes by [is] that expecting our partner to provide our life fulfillment is not only inadequate, it's unfair.
 As soon as we place the responsibility for total fulfillment on our partner, we will lose.
 Our lives are our lives."

 "Very often the neglect of our own personal needs is what causes us to feel unfulfilled in general, and we attribute that to feeling unfulfilled in the relationship," he says.
-Basically, your dynamic together could be fine, but individually, you or your partner (or both!) may be struggling to sort through things in your personal life.
+Basically, your dynamic together could be fine, but individually, you or your partner (or both!) may be struggling to sort through aspects of your personal life.
 This may be the underlying cause of a lack of fulfillment.
 Klapow advises you ask yourself what you can do to feel individually fulfilled, and how you can support your partner in their search for fulfillment.
 Oftentimes, the feeling that something is missing could be a sign you're looking for a change, he explains.
 "That change could be in the relationship itself or it could be in the broader context of your life."

 Licensed psychologist Jennifer B. Rhodes agrees with Klapow about looking within yourself to understand if there's something else that's causing you to feel unfulfilled.
 It's "often a sign that there is something within you that you are not paying attention to," she tells Elite Daily.
 "So many of us look to our relationships to fulfill our dreams, but sometimes, we have to fulfill our dreams ourselves."